-Patrick McGahan specialises in competition damages litigation before the English courts, and has expertise in developing and coordinating multi-jurisdiction litigation strategies.
-Mr. McGahan works closely with other members of the Firm’s Antitrust and Competition Practice in counseling corporate and institutional clients, evaluating potential claims and developing strategies to recover losses caused by anticompetitive conduct.
-He also has experience acting for clients engaged in arbitrations (both investment treaty and commercial) and pieces of general commercial litigation.
+Mr. McGahan is a partner in the Firm’s Connecticut and London offices and works closely with other members of the Firm’s Antitrust and Competition Practice in counseling corporate and institutional clients, evaluating potential claims and developing strategies to recover losses caused by anticompetitive conduct.
+He has also acted for clients in a variety of securities litigation, arbitrations (both investment treaty and commercial), and pieces of general commercial litigation.